bencoveney/barrelsby/README.md

 ## About Barrels

-Barrels are files that rollup exports from several modules into a single convenient module.
-They help simplify large blocks of import statements from the top of files.
+Barrels are files that rollup exports from several modules into a single convenient module typically named `index.ts`.
+They tend to help simplify large blocks of import statements at the top of files and help to group up related functionality.

 A barrel file looks like this: